thecoderfinder/github-pages/README.md

 ## Welcome

-these two monkey manager might look similar, but if they are different
+The monkey manager might look similar, but it is different